You are invited to an audience with Judy Garland, Patsy Cline, Edith Piaf, Billie Holiday and Maria Callas.

 Director Simon Phillips commented: ‘Ever since I sat stunned at a Bernadette Robinson concert not believing my ears, I wanted to create a show for her, something that put her miraculous ability to reincarnate the great singing voices of the past into a rich theatrical context.
 So I knocked on the obvious door.
 Joanna Murray-Smith places the dramatic focus not on the stars themselves but the unknown women for whom these fragile singers were sources of strength.

 The production had its European première at Wilton’s Music Hall earlier this year and opened to wide critical and audience acclaim.
-It opens at the Ambassadors Theatre on 10 January 2019, with previews from 7 January and running until 23 February.
+After the show’s run at the Ambassadors Theatre at the beginning of 2019, we were thrilled to be nominated for an Olivier Award.

 *Originally produced in Australia by Harley Medcalf of Duet Productions, Songs For Nobodies is produced in the UK by RGM Productions in association with Daniel Sparrow Productions.